Best Halal eateries in Melbourne and surrounds

 Claypots Evening Star

-Evening Star is The Claypots clan's South Melbourne venture located on the outer corner of the South Melbourne Market, the oldest Melbourne's markets.
+Evening Star is The Claypots clan's South Melbourne venture located on the outer corner of the South Melbourne Market, the oldest of Melbourne's markets.
 Style, substance and seafood come together here and boasts of the finest seafood in the city.
 Please note the beverage menu includes alcohol.

 Address: South Melbourne Market, 101 South, Cecil St, South Melbourne